• Skip to primary navigation

 Jump to Recipe Print Recipe

-Bright, fresh and full of basil, this pesto is different than most thanks to a cup of spinach and a few leaves of fresh mint.
+Bright, fresh and full of basil, Fresh Pesto is different than most thanks to a cup of spinach and a few leaves of fresh mint.
 Pesto is one of the easiest things you can make from scratch and the results are always delicious!
-I think you will agree, this pesto brings out the best in any pasta, pizza crust or as a topping for a slice of crusty bread.
+Fresh Pesto brings out the best in any pasta, homemade pizza crust or as a topping for a slice of crusty bread.
 It's easy to make in the food processor and is ready to serve in minutes.

 Pesto sauce in spoon over a bowl of pesto